andrewens/andrewens.github.io/_posts/2023-4-7-2d-polar-collisions.md

 Implementing 2D collisions for AABBs (Axis-aligned bounding boxes) is [relatively straightforward](/_posts/2023-4-5-2d-cartesian-collisions.md) for normal, flat, Cartesian coordinates.
 It is not so easy for polar coordinates.

+> You can play/edit this demo on ROBLOX [here.](https://www.roblox.com/games/13032104915/Multiplayer-2D-Polar-Controller-w-Collisions)

 ![TerribleFirstAttempt.gif](https://drive.google.com/uc?id=1sUD78eWco69OTDQBZRoEpW1dWRsQmodR&export=download)

 _One of my early attempts.
 Notice how the character slips into the blocks_